Geography of Peru: Urbanization

 The most populated city in the country is Lima, the capital of Peru.
-Lima's metropolitan area has a population over 10 million.
-The second largest city in Peru, Callao, has a population of 1 300,000, and third city Arequipa Peru's developed urban cities are found in coastal regions and to the north.
+Lima's metropolitan area has a population of over 10 million.
+The country's second and third largest cities, Callao and Arequipa, have around 1.3 and 1.2 million people, respectively.
+Peru's developed urban cities are found in coastal regions and to the north.
 There are 32.1 million people who live in Peru.
 The percentage of urbanization in Peru is 79.2%, and holds a yearly increase of 1.57%.
 Lima forms part of the largest cities in the Americas, and holds 31.7% of the country's population.
 The dense concentration of the population size of Peru is 25 people/km2 or 57/mi2.
 Lima is a pull factor that draws millions of Peruvians from the suburbs to the capital.
 This urban inland migration is the result of sprawling around Lima.
 These sprawling places are known as “Pueblos Jóvenes”.
 The young towns and Lima make up the metropolitan area that extend 125 mi.

 The urban growth brings issues to the metropolitan area and the environment.
 Lima is the most polluted city in Latin America.
 The overcrowding and growth of urbanization has caused Peruvians to use its green spaces for garbage disposal.
 This leads to the pollution of the river Rimac that supplies water to the metropolitan area.

 The rise of urbanization forgets the historic sites, ruins or “huacas”, which are being replaced for buildings, roads, etc. Lima is home of 400 sites of 46,000 in the country, the country itself only preserves 1%.

-Thousands of Venezuelans exactly 1,300,000 head to Peru in search of residency.
-The International migration is caused by social, environmental, and economic crises.
+Approximately 1.3 million Venezuelans have emigrated to Peru in search of residency.
+This international migration is caused by various social, environmental and economic crises in their home country.
 This push factor migration has brought to Peru sustenance problems like instability and food shortage.